 Dr. Johnson’s best known professional books include, The Practice of Emotionally Focused Couple Therapy: Creating Connection (2004) and Emotionally Focused Couple Therapy with Trauma Survivors (2002).

-Sue trains counselors in EFT worldwide and consults to the 50 international institutes and affiliated centers who practice EFT.
+Sue trains counselors in EFT worldwide and consults to the 65 international institutes and affiliated centers who practice EFT.
+She also consults to Veterans Affairs, the U.S. and Canadian military, and New York City Fire Department.

-She lives in Ottawa with her husband.
+She lives in Victoria, BC, with her husband.
 She adores Argentine tango and kayaking on Canada’s northern lakes.

 - 2016 Member of the Order of Canada